Klinefelter syndrome (sometimes called Klinefelter's, KS or XXY) is where boys and men are born with an extra X chromosome.

 More information and support

 Klinefelter syndrome doesn't usually cause any obvious symptoms early in childhood, and even the later symptoms may be difficult to spot.

-in babies and toddlers – learning to sit up, crawl, walk and talk later than usual, being weaker, quieter and more passive than normal
+in babies and toddlers – learning to sit up, crawl, walk and talk later than usual, being weaker, quieter and more passive than usual

 - in childhood – shyness and low self-confidence, problems with reading, writing, spelling and paying attention, mild dyslexia and/or dyspraxia, low energy levels, difficulty socialising or expressing feelings

-- in teenagers – growing slightly taller than expected for the family (with long arms and legs), broad hips, poor muscle tone, reduced facial and body hair, a small penis and testicles, enlarged breasts (gynaecomastia)
+- in teenagers – growing taller than expected for the family (with long arms and legs), broad hips, poor muscle tone and slower than usual muscle growth, reduced facial and body hair that starts growing later than usual, a small penis and testicles, enlarged breasts (gynaecomastia)